philconner/systems-capsule/python/410_411_scripts/README.md

+Scripts that transition re-used student teams for the classes 410 and 411 in-between semesters.

 ### Files
 - `main.py` - Main executable, calls functions from `transition_tasks.py`.
 - `transition_tasks.py` - Functions to transition a team, calls functions from `ad_tasks.py` and `bash_tasks.py`.